 Etymology

-The term "lychee" is derived from the Chinese word "lรฌzhฤซ" (่ๆ), which translates to "gift for a joyful life."
 The name reflects the fruit's association with happiness and prosperity in Chinese culture.
 The scientific name Litchi chinensis also acknowledges the fruit's Chinese origin.

-๐ฝ๏ธ What Does Lychee Taste Like?
+🍽️ What Does Lychee Taste Like?

 Fresh lychees taste is a delightful combination of sweetness and tartness with a hint of floral notes.
 The fruit's succulent white flesh is juicy, tender, and slightly chewy, offering a unique eating experience.